Yaquina Bay: Exploration and settlement

-In 1861, Captain Spencer, from the state of Washington, first settled in Yaquina Bay.
-Spencer, with the assistance of a local Indian guide, discovered valuable oyster beds within the Bay, which would attract future businesses, particularly firms from San Francisco.
+In 1861, Captain Spencer, from the state of Washington, first settled near Yaquina Bay.
+Spencer, with the assistance of a local Indian guide, discovered valuable oyster beds within the bay, which would attract future businesses, particularly firms from San Francisco.

-In 1866, news spread of the promises and new life Yaquina Bay had to offer and quickly brought a surge of settlers to the area.
-Newport was quickly formed and oyster companies and other industries began to take resident.
+In 1866, news spread of the promises and new life Yaquina Bay had to offer, and it quickly brought a surge of settlers to the area.
+Newport was quickly formed and oyster companies and other industries began to take residence.
 The growing oyster business initiated the construction of a wagon road from Corvallis to Yaquina Bay, costing approximately $20,000 and spanning 45 miles.
-The road was completed in 1873 and promised continued connections between Corvallis and the coast, and even helped settlers reach their new coastal home.
+The road was completed in 1873 and promised continued connections between Corvallis and the Coast, and helped settlers reach their new coastal home.

 With the influx of residents, seasonal visitors to the area, and booming businesses, Yaquina Bay's oyster trade quickly began to decline.
-In 1869, a group of oystermen formed a task force with the interest of preserving oyster beds.
+In 1869, a group of oystermen formed a task force with the interest of preserving the oyster beds.
 To better the public's interest and their own, they worked diligently to restore and protect the oyster communities.

 Shortly after the establishment of Newport, the Yaquina Bay lighthouse began construction in 1871.
-However, with the establishment of the Yaquina Head lighthouse to the north, it was decommissioned in 1874.
+However, with the establishment of the Yaquina Head lighthouse to the north, the lighthouse on the bay was decommissioned in 1874.

-For a long time, Yaquina Bay was the midpoint between San Francisco and Seattle.
+For a long time, Yaquina Bay's port was the midpoint between the ports of San Francisco and Seattle.
 With increased ship and navigation traffic into the area, the number of shipwrecks increased rapidly.

-Past uses

-Historical uses of Yaquina Bay include commercial oyster farming and fishing, recreational clamming, and shipping and navigation.
-Logging practices also occurred in the Yaquina Bay estuary from the 1920s to the 1980s.